Panjaksli/LazyVal/README.md

 // Evaluate the whole vector, use this if you need to cache/get all the results. std::vector<float> v = t;
 ```
+## Two versions
+By default lazyval.h contains operators implemented as structs with static methods op, this should result in most optimization
+Alternatively lazyval_c.h is implemented using callable objects -> meaning, you can pass lambdas into maps and constructors of Expr.